applecidr-docs/AppleCIDR-Labbing/ContainerLab/quick_start.md

 ```bash
 docker ps
 ```
-This docker command will show the docker containers are running and will also show you the name of the container.
+This docker command will show which docker containers are running and will also show you the name of the container.
-> ContainerLab will prepend 'clab' and the name of the lab to each node name.
+> By default, ContainerLab will prepend 'clab' and the name of the lab to each node name.
 For instance, with this lab SwitchA's container will be named 'clab-aruba-quick-start-aos-SwitchA'

 ### II.
 Connecting to lab
 #### A. SSH